teamleaderleo/examples-typescript/examples/child-workflows/readme.md

 # Restack Child workflow Example

-A sample repository, which demonstrates working with Restack Framework and optional Restack OpenAI integration.
+A sample repository, demonstrating how to use child workflows with Restack AI.

 For a full Typescript documentation refer to <https://docs.restack.io/libraries/typescript/reference>